I’ve been doing this for quite awhile now…

 This period finished when I had reached a point where I could go no further than as a production manager at CETA Print.

 I became a professional photographer’s assistant in the late 1980s.
 I did this for 5 years.
 I have worked with over 20 London based profesional photographers.
 This has given me a very broad view on the photographic industry.
 In retrospect, becoming a Photographer’s Assistant was the most astute career decision I ever made.
-It enabled me to travel the world, visiting exciting places and meeting some great people.
+It enabled me to travel the world, visiting exciting places and meet some great people.
 During this period I worked in fashion, advertising, travel, editorial, architectural and portraiture.
 In fact, I was working as a freelance assistant around 3-4 days a week!

 From this came the opportunity to work for the British Railways, the national railway network here in the UK.